edwin-pr/edwin-pr/README.md

 - 👋 Hi, I’m @edwin-pr "Edwin Gitau Njuguna" .A full-stack software engineer from Kenya.
 - 👀 I’m interested in solving realtime problems through resolving and innovating in coding sector.
-- 🌱 I’m currently learning and training in alx se cohort 3 programme
+- 🌱 I’m currently learning and training in ALX SE cohort_13 programme
 - 💞️ I’m looking to collaborate on projects of software development with people who we are of like-minded
 -  You can reach me through the links of LinkedIn and Twitter in the profile window and also whatsap me through 0743496113